enm10k/nocodb-mobile/README.md

 ### Android

-You can download the binary from the GitHub Actions page.
+You can download the APK from the [release page](https://github.com/enm10k/nocodb-mobile/releases).
 Please note that you may need to turn off Google Play Protect to install the app.

 ### iOS